 Does sidewalk shed cost include the DOB permit?

 Most installation quotes include the initial DOB permit filing fee.
-However, the 90-day permit renewal cycle under Local Law 48 generates additional costs — typically $300 to $750 per renewal for the required licensed professional progress report, plus any DOB filing fees.
+However, the 90-day permit renewal cycle under Local Law 48 generates additional costs, typically an estimated $300 to $750 per renewal for the required licensed professional progress report, plus any DOB filing fees [5].
 Over a 12-month project, that is 4 renewals.
 Building managers should confirm whether renewal costs are included in the quoted rate.

 Why do Manhattan sidewalk sheds cost more than other boroughs?

-Manhattan's higher costs are driven by restricted street access (requiring traffic control and sometimes lane closures), higher insurance requirements on commercial corridors, overnight or weekend installation requirements (at premium labor rates), and greater competition for available installation crews during peak FISP cycles.
+Manhattan's higher costs are driven by restricted street access, which often requires traffic control and lane closures.
+Insurance requirements are higher on commercial corridors, and many projects require overnight or weekend installation at premium labor rates [6].
+Competition for available crews during peak FISP cycles further increases pricing.
 Logistics complexity in Midtown and Lower Manhattan can push costs above $180/LF.

 How do Local Law 48 penalties affect total shed cost?